top of page

 A Just Energy Transition

-The shift away from fossil fuels doesn't automatically benefit everyone equally.
-Community ownership ensures that the transition is driven by and for the people most affected by energy costs and climate impacts — not just by market forces.
-States with strong community-ownership policies have shown that deliberate policy design, not market conditions alone, determines who gets to own the clean energy future.
+The move away from fossil fuels doesn't benefit all communities equally.
+When communities own energy projects, the transition is guided by those most affected by energy costs and climate impacts — not solely by market forces.
+States with clear policies supporting community ownership demonstrate that intentional policy choices, rather than market dynamics, shape the clean energy future in the public interest.

 How it Works